perrette/python-fortran-cpp-template/README.md

       scripts = ["scripts/myscript.py"],  # add scripts to be called globally )

+Extensions written are added via a `ext_modules` parameter. f2py and cython have highly simplified the way of programming extensions, by providing their own `setup` function and an `Extension` subclass (for f2py) or by providing a user-defined `build_ext` parameter (cython).

+The way they do that does not seem to be compatible, so if both are to be used in the same pacakge, this needs to be done with two separate `setup` calls.

-It is possible the `ext_modules` parameter to setup.py, but this would work for only one of fortran-f2py or cython extensions.
-This is because numpy defined its own subclass of distutils Extension, while cython requires a `build_ext` parameter.
-So in this example, we first install the python package without any extension (first) setup, then install the cython and f2py extensions as subpackages, with separate setup calls.
+So in this example, we first install the python package without any extension (first) setup, then install the cython and f2py extensions as subpackages, with twp additional setup calls.

-packaging extension : fortran + f2py
+... extension : fortran + f2py
 ------------------------------------
 The simplest to use (if you know fortran).
-Basically, as long as your fortan code only have simple types as input/output (scalars, arrays, strings), and make use of the intent(in) / intent(out) qualifiers, you do not need to do anything more than use numpy-extended Extension class and setup function:
+Basically, as long as your fortan code only have simple types as input/output (scalars, arrays, strings) (no derived types!!), and make use of the intent(in) / intent(out) qualifiers, you do not need to do anything more than use numpy-extended Extension class and setup function: